 - A checkout window will pop out indicating the price of your subscription

 - Click on "Submit Payment with Stripe" (no card information is required if using your credit balance)

-I already have an active subscription and I want to upgrade.
+I already have a Plus subscription and I want to upgrade to Pro.
 How does that work?

-In basic terms, your account will be upgraded immediately but you won’t be charged for the upgrade until your next subscription fee becomes due.
+Your account is upgraded immediately but you won’t be charged for the upgrade until your next subscription fee becomes due.
 More specifically, we will charge a prorated amount for your subscription upgrade on your regular billing date.
-That means if you upgrade 10 days before your regular billing date, you’ll only pay the new rate for those 10 days.
-So you won’t lose any money by upgrading part-way through your current subscription.
+You won’t lose any money by upgrading part-way through your current subscription.

 What happens to my games and/or account if I downgrade or cancel my subscription?

 In general, all features related to the downgraded or canceled subscription will simply be “paused” and “hidden” until you re-subscribe.
 Once you renew your subscription, it will all come back, just as you left it.
 So if you have Dynamic Lighting lines drawn on your map, they’ll be waiting for you!
 Like a faithful dog outside of a pizza place.
 Waiting.
 Waiting...

-For storage quota, though, we made a small exception in your favor.
-If this subscription change brings you below your storage capacity, you can continue to use all the assets that you’ve previously uploaded.
+For your storage quota, though, we made a small exception in your favor.
+If the subscription change lowers your storage capacity, you can continue to use all the assets that you’ve previously uploaded.
 You just won’t be able to upload anything new until you do some house-cleaning to get below the threshold again.
 You'll definitely want to make sure you're checking on your audio assets, too!

 I ran into an error/made a mistake.
 Can you help?

 Say no more!
 Okay, actually, please say a little more because we need some details to help you out.
 Contact us through our web form with a link to your Roll20 profile and information about the issue you’ve encountered.
 We’ll do our best to correct the situation and make sure it gets resolved as soon as possible.